As investors, we have several types of investments at our disposal. But what we choose is often shaped by our beliefs about the world and ourselves.

 With individual stocks, you generally know the timing of any dividend payments during the year.
 Additionally, you are not subject to receiving taxable distributions from index funds for capital gains or dividends over which you have no control.

-You decide when to sell the shares so you are in control of the timing of any capital gains or losses.
+With individual shares, you decide when to sell the shares so you are in control of the timing of any capital gains or losses.

 Although the fees and expenses associated with index funds are relatively low compared with actively managed funds, there are still ongoing expenses.
 Individual stocks have none of these types of expenses.

 Investing in individual stocks can have its disadvantages as well.
 With an index fund, you are investing in the pool of stocks that comprises the underlying index that the fund tracks.
-While the fund is not diversified in terms of the asset class it falls under, it is diversified in terms of it holding a number of stocks.
+While the fund is not diversified in terms of the asset class it falls under, it is diversified in terms of holding a number of stocks.

 At the same time, you could build a portfolio of individual stocks in an effort to diversify your portfolio and reduce your overall risk.
 This will likely require you to have significantly more money to invest and more time in order to research each potential investment before deciding to take that risk.

 If you are looking for a stock analysis and research platform, Stock Rover provides an excellent resource.
 You can create stock screeners, build portfolios, and value a stock using specific metrics on the Stock Rover platform.

 In the old days, you would need a stockbroker to place your trades for individual stocks.
 Nowadays with technology and the internet, trading using an online broker has become seamless.
 There are dozens of investing apps that allow beginner investors to get started.
 These are two of our favorite free options.

 It is important to keep in mind, however, that this doesn’t have to be an either/or decision.
 It can make sense to use both index funds and individual stocks as part of your investment portfolio.